IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/index.md

 In this example we represent a video with subtitles in two languages: English and Italian.
 For expressing the availability of the subtitles in the two languages, we use an Annotation with a Choice body that contains two items, one for each language.

 In this example we use subtitle files in the WebVTT format.
-Other format options include SRT (SubRip Text) or TTML (Timed Text Markup Language), but these may not be as widely supported in IIIF viewers.
+Other format options include SRT (SubRip Text) or TTML (Timed Text Markup Language), but these are less likely to not be supported in IIIF clients.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}